jd28/rollnw/tools/mudl/README.md

 ## Design notes

-- `mudl` is a consumer of `nw::gfx`, not a rendering framework.
+- `mudl` is a consumer of `nw::render` and `lib/nw/render/viewer`, not a renderer framework.
 - Headless capture is built in because it is part of rendering validation.
 - Encoding stays outside the tool — `mudl` produces PNGs; `ffmpeg` and friends turn those into GIFs or videos.
 - NWN assets still come first, but glTF / PBR is now the primary modern material path for renderer validation.
-- Longer-term NWN1 preview/model compatibility notes live with the reusable runtime under `lib/nw/render/nwn/docs/`, not under the `mudl` app.
+- Longer-term NWN1 preview/model compatibility notes live with the reusable renderer docs, especially [NWN model conversion](../../lib/nw/render/docs/nwn_model_conversion.md) and the [NWN emitter map](../../lib/nw/render/docs/nwn_emitter_map.md), not under the `mudl` app.